alin-f-tache/seam-carving/README.md

-# seam-carving
+# Seam Carving
-Seam Carving algorithm
+C implementation of the seam carving algorithm for content-aware image resizing.